riosma/M5-Cardputer-ADV-WAV-Sampler/README.md

-# M5Cardputer ADV WAV Sampler
+# M5 Cardputer ADV WAV Sampler

 A 10-slot audio sampler for the M5Cardputer ADV that records and plays back WAV files directly from an SD card.